-Celebration of Authors, Books and Community (CABC) is a joint initiative of the Sunshine Coast Festival of the Written Arts and School District No. 46 (Sunshine Coast) that brings writers into Sunshine Coast classrooms to talk about books and writing and encourage students to express themselves through both the written and spoken word.
+Celebration of Authors, Books and Community (CABC) is a joint initiative of the Sunshine Coast Festival of the Written Arts and School District 46-Sunshine Coast that brings writers into Sunshine Coast classrooms to talk about books and writing and encourage students to express themselves through both the written and spoken word.

-Since its inception in 2007, CABC has organized over 120 school visits to Sunshine Coast schools with 80 Canadian writers who encouraged, supported and inspired 14,000 students (cumulative attendance) as writers, readers and storytellers.
+Since its inception in 2007, CABC has organized over 130 school visits to Sunshine Coast schools with 90 Canadian writers who have encouraged, supported and inspired 16,000 students (cumulative attendance) as writers, readers and storytellers.

-Stories build community and here’s a wonderful story to illustrate just that.
-In Feburary 2019, author Robin Stevenson visited eight elementary and secondary school stories to talk about inclusion, the history of Pride, and LGBTQ+ rights.
-Students at Gibsons Elementary School were inspired to request that a rainbow crosswalk be painted at the entrance to their school to show that it is an inclusive and welcoming place for all.
-With the support of their classroom teacher, they eventually met with the Principal, the Superintendent and Manager of Facilities.
-They attended a staff meeting, met with the PAC, visited every classroom to explain what they were doing and why, and raised the funds to paint the crosswalk.
-The rainbow crosswalk is now in place, just two months after Robin Stevenson’s visit.
+Stories build community.
+Here’s a wonderful story to illustrate just that.
+In February 2019, author Robin Stevenson visited eight elementary and secondary schools to talk about inclusion, the history of Pride, and LGBTQ+ rights.
+Students at Gibsons Elementary School were inspired to request that a rainbow crosswalk be painted at the entrance to their school to demonstrate their school is an inclusive and welcoming place for all.
+With the support of their classroom teacher, they met with the Principal, the Superintendent, and Manager of Facilities.
+They attended a staff meeting, met with the Parent Advisory Council, and visited every class to explain what they were doing and why, and raised the funds to paint the crosswalk.
+That rainbow crosswalk was in place, just two months after Robin Stevenson’s visit.
 Well done, Gibsons Elementary!